Digital Nomad Exchange

 Will I need to travel to see a specialist?

-"I have not needed to travel outside of Bangkok to see specialists or for serious health issues," explained one expat living in Bangkok, Thailand.
+"I have not needed to travel outside of Bangkok to see specialists or for serious health issues," wrote one digital nomad living in Bangkok, Thailand.

 View More Answers